-To estimate cases of cataracts, glaucoma, macular degeneration and other vision loss in 2015, we used secondary care data.
-We linked the multiple datasets that make up the Scottish Morbidity Records (SMRs), including outpatient's appointment, into a single dataset using the Community Health

-Index (CHI) number.
+To estimate cases of cataracts, glaucoma, macular degeneration and other vision loss in 2016, we used secondary care data.
+We linked the multiple datasets that make up the Scottish Morbidity Records (SMRs), including outpatient's appointment, into a single dataset using the Community Health Index (CHI) number.
 SMRs have a CHI number attached to the hospital episode of care, which allows for the identification of records for an individual.
 The CHI number attached to each record has allowed us to source records from the National Records of Scotland (NRS) register of deaths, to exclude individuals that have died from estimates following their date of death.

 Additionally, SMRs contain structured data in the form of International Statistical Classification of Disease (ICD-10) [3] codes relating to diagnoses made on discharge from a secondary care setting.
-There are up to six individual ICD-10 codes that can be recorded, where the primary diagnosis relates to the main reason for the episode of care, and the other secondary diagnoses refer to co-morbidities that may affect care during that episode of care.
+There are up to six individual ICD-10 codes that can be recorded, where the primary diagnosis relates to the main reason for the episode of care, and the other secondary diagnoses refer to comorbidities that may affect care during that episode of care.
 Our estimates make use of all available codes.
-We used the list of ICD-10 codes reported by the GBD 2015 study [2].
+We used the list of ICD-10 codes reported by the GBD 2016 study [2].

-The number of individuals that had a diagnosis of glaucoma, macular degeneration or other vision loss disease between 1 January 1996 to 31 December 2015, and who were still alive at the end of 2015, were used to estimate the number of prevalent cases in 2015.
+The number of individuals that had a diagnosis of glaucoma, macular degeneration or other vision loss disease between 1 January 1996 to 31 December 2016, and who were still alive at the end of 2016, were used to estimate the number of prevalent cases in 2016.
 This period was used because we set 20 years as the standard follow-up period for life-long diseases.

-For cataracts, we used the number of individuals in contact with the health services in a secondary care setting in 2015 as a measure of prevalence.
+For cataracts, we used the number of individuals in contact with the health services in a secondary care setting in 2016, with a diagnosis of cataracts or with a record indicating that they underwent a procedure related to cataracts (OPCS-4 codes C71-C75) as a measure of prevalence.
 This assumes that the condition is diagnosed or treated in secondary care, that the condition is not chronic, that surgery is an effective treatment and that the individual does not have to wait longer than a year to undergo surgery.

-For the case of other vision loss, we excluded individuals who had a diagnosis of a set of diseases1 at any point in their life.
+For the case of other vision loss, we excluded individuals who had a diagnosis of a set of diseases3 at any point in their life.
 This is because vision loss is a sequelae of these diseases, hence the burden of vision loss for these individuals is accounted for when we considered the burden of these specific diseases.

-1 Meningitis, encephalitis, preterm birth complications, diabetes mellitus, sepsis and other infectious disorders of the newborn baby, haemolytic disease in foetus and newborn and other neonatal jaundice, cataracts, glaucoma and macular degeneration.
+3 Meningitis, encephalitis, preterm birth complications, diabetes mellitus, sepsis and other infectious disorders of the newborn baby, haemolytic disease in foetus and newborn and other neonatal jaundice, cataracts, glaucoma and macular degeneration.